jsdoc/jsdoc.github.io/content/en/about-configuring-jsdoc.md

 The `tags.allowUnknownTags` property affects how JSDoc handles unrecognized tags.
 If you set this option to `false`, and JSDoc finds a tag that it does not recognize (for example, `@foo`), JSDoc logs a warning.
 By default, this option is set to `true`.
+In JSDoc 3.4.1 and later, you can also set this property to an array of tag names that JSDoc should allow (for example, `["foo","bar"]`).

 The `tags.dictionaries` property controls which tags JSDoc recognizes, as well as how JSDoc interprets the tags that it recognizes.
 In JSDoc 3.3.0 and later, there are two built-in tag